hashgraph/guardian/README.md

    because you are keeping on using HEDERA_NET as it was pointing to the "mainnet" in the previous installation too.

-   - As second example: to test the new release change the HEDERA_NET to "testnet".
+   - As a second example: to test the new release change the HEDERA_NET to "testnet".
 This is the complete configuration:

    Set the name of the Guardian platform to whatever descripting name in the `.env` file